linea-it/nima/README.md

 ### Script ```run.py```
-This script is responsible for running all NIMA programs and custom scripts that are in the directory ```/app/NIMAv7_user```, the file **input.txt**, that contains the parameters and the list of inputs, is searched in the beginning of the execution, the execution output is in the log file *nima.log*
+This script is responsible for running all NIMA programs and custom scripts that are in the directory ```/app/NIMAv7_user```.
+The file **input.txt**, that contains the parameters and the list of inputs, is searched in the beginning of the execution and the respective output is in the log file *nima.log*

 ### Parallel Execution ###
-To execute multiple objects in parallel, simply create multiple instances of the container, each one with an directory of object. in this image it is not possible to parallelize the NIMA program itself, but the container works in isolated form and may have several executions simultaneously.
+To execute multiple objects in parallel, simply create multiple instances of the container, each one with a directory of objects.
+In this image it is not possible to parallelize the NIMA program itself, but the container works in isolated form and may have several executions simultaneously.

 ## Inputs ##
 5 inputs are required, they must have the target name (without spaces and without "_") and its extension.
-For example: the target **1999 RB216** has the next inputs:
+For example: the target **1999 RB216** has the following inputs:
 ```bash
 .
 └── 1999_RB216